 The next part of the concealed carry mindset is all about commitment.
 Carrying concealed is not a hobby.
 If you have this mindset you naturally want the ability to protect yourself everywhere you are every day.
 You wake up, get dressed, put on your holster, and holster your gun. note: some holsters require holstering your gun prior to attaching the holster to your body.
 There are going to be times that you cannot carry due to laws that prevent you from carrying in certain locations or engaging in certain activities.
 However, when you can carry you will carry.
 Commit to changing your wardrobe if you need to and commit to finding the best holster for your body and clothing style for your gun.
 Building Your Own Concealed Carry System has great tips on how to do this.

 Something that you may not consider when thinking about this lifestyle change is the necessity of situational awareness.
 You are committing to carrying your gun every single day AND doing your best to avoid any dangerous situations.
 You might think that this is obvious, but you may be surprised by the lack of situational awareness many have.
 Do you ever leave a store and immediately start checking your phone?
 Or do you check your receipt, dig in your purse for your keys?
 Not preparing to exit and not being alert to your surroundings could prevent you from noticing danger.
 Being ready to defend yourself is only half the battle.
 You must also do everything in your power to avoid potential threats.

 Concealed carry lifestyle also means having a commitment to continued learning, training, and education.
 Do not become complacent in your abilities and knowledge.
-Know and keep up with the laws in your state and train and practice often!
+Know and keep up with the laws in your state/town and train and practice often!
 If it comes time to use your gun, being rusty could mean the worst.
 Holster draw practice, dry-fire, and live-fire practice are essential to your concealed carry lifestyle.